The project developed from 2023 onward and is protected by BONO and international copyright laws.

 Amélia Siegel Corrêa has established a commitment to Nordic cultural research as a postdoctoral fellow at the Dept. of Anthropology and as a researcher of the project Global Europe: Constituting Europe from the Outside In through Artifacts.
 She holds a Ph.D. in Sociology of Art and Culture (University of São Paulo) as well as an M.A. in Sociology (Federal University of Paraná).
 Before joining the Global Europe project, she was a postdoc fellow at the Federal University of Paraná, with research about gender and art; she is also a member of the research group Woman and Cultural Production in Brazil.
 Amelia has taught Sociology and Art History in several institutions in Brazil and authored a number of research publications, including a book about the Norwegian-Brazilian painter Alfred Andersen (her PhD topic).
 She has also worked at the Alfredo Andersen Museum in Curitiba for two years, and has curated exhibitions for Alhures Galeria in Brazil.
 As part of the Global Europe project, Amélia Corrêa explores how the collection, circulation, classification and museum exhibition of objects define Europe from the outside.
 Her research takes place in museums in Brazil as well as in Europe using anthropological, historical and sociological methods.
 At KU, Amelia was responsible for the Master’s Thesis Seminar and Workshop Moderator for Global Politics Course (Master in Global Development), both in Spring 2016.

 Amman works with the concepts in Simon Schama’s Landscape and Memory, suggesting the Landscape promises salvation, reconciliation with mortality, deeper consciousness, and mystic knowledge spanning the spectrum of horror and delight.
 The artists’ lived experiences with synesthesia and as a migrant who pursued her heart will carry throughout the Corrêa’s auto-ethnographic framework in recovering important artistic and bibliography facts.
 Amman’s productions will include poetry, photography, video, drawing, painting, performances (proposed in Seterdahl, Sørlandet and others).
 This story is likely to open up the meaning-making of synchronicities across long expanses of time and geography.
 Alongside the plan for creating a publication with Amman’s artworks and Corrêa’s writings and documentation will art, a documentary, and a video with Peter Knudsen.
-Previous works in Amman include collaboration with Knudsen: All In Twilight, Solfège Souche, Afjordance, Stop Bath, La Mer, Aesthetic Resonances
+Previous works in Amman include collaboration with Knudsen: Reimaginations, All In Twilight, Solfège Souche, Afjordance, Stop Bath, La Mer, Aesthetic Resonances.

 Peter Knudsen is a Swedish pianist, composer and Ph.D. candidate in Artistic Research at NTNU in Trondheim.
 Since 2010, Knudsen has also been teaching jazz piano, improvisation and ensemble playing as Senior Lecturer in Music Performance at Örebro University.
 His albums explore themes as diverse as French Impressionism, Swedish Romanticism, and Japanese music.
 These include the album “Nature Spirits” with the Stockholm Jazz Orchestra, “All in Twilight” with classical guitarist David Härenstam, and his forthcoming solo album “Reimaginations”.
 As part of a teacher exchange, Peter traveled to Brazil on five occasions, as well as toured with his Swedish-Brazilian trio featuring drummer Kiko Freitas and bassist Zeca Assumpção.